 the methods and materials for legal analysis, research and writing on U.S. law.

-For the remaining credits, students are free to choose their own courses, depending on their areas of interest, with the advice of the Program Coordinator, and construct his or her own course selection.
-Most second and third year J.D. program courses and some courses offered as part of other LL.M. programs are open to General Law LL.M. students.
+Students are free to choose their own courses, depending on their areas of interest, with the approval of the Program Director.
+Most second and third year J.D. program courses and courses offered as part of other LL.M. programs are open to General Law LL.M. students.